ros2/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

    > choco install -y python --version 3.8.3

-ROS will expect your python installation being available in directory ``C:\python38``.
+ROS will expect your python installation to be available in directory ``C:\python38``.
 You may want to cross-check it became available there.

 Install Visual C++ Redistributables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^